Destinations Italy Milan & Lakes

 Must order"insalata di gamberi" · the broth course

-Andrea Berton's one-Michelin-star restaurant in a glass-walled corner of Porta Nuova — trained under Gualtiero Marchesi, ran Trussardi alla Scala before opening his own room in 2013, and built his reputation on broths and consommés extracted to their absolute essence and served as standalone courses.
-Calm, light-filled, conceptually rigorous; the tasting menus run lighter than Seta and more technically focused than Cracco — the chef-forward pick if you've already done both.
+Andrea Berton's one-Michelin-star restaurant in a glass-walled corner of Porta Nuova.
+He trained under Gualtiero Marchesi, ran Trussardi alla Scala before opening his own room in 2013, and built his reputation on broths and consommés extracted to their absolute essence and served as standalone courses.
+Calm, light-filled, conceptually rigorous; the tasting menus run lighter than Seta and more technical than Cracco.
+The chef-forward pick once you've done both.

 Porta Nuova · since 20131 MichelinBook 3+ weeks out